Balthier/LaunchAWSInstance/README.md

-Script is not completed, and has not been tested fully.
+Script is not complete, and has not been tested fully.

 DO NOT USE!